 copy con myfile.txt <press enter>

 Upon executing the above command, the cursor moves down one line to a blank line, allowing you to create the new file line by line.
 Once you are ready to create the file, press Enter to get to a blank line, press and hold Ctrl, press Z, and then let go of both keys.
-This returns a ^Z. Once this has been entered press enter to save and exit the file.
+This returns a ^Z. Once this has been entered, press Enter to save the file and exit it.

 start notepad myfile.txt <press enter>